hms5232/webman-factory/README.md

 ## Usage

-Like Laravel factory, but something different and you should do the following additional:
+Like [Laravel factory](https://laravel.com/docs/eloquent-factories), but there are something different, and you need to do the following additional:

-* The factory file should extend `Hms5232\WebmanFactory\WebmanFactory`:
+* The factory class should extend `Hms5232\WebmanFactory\WebmanFactory`:

     ```php
     use Hms5232\WebmanFactory\WebmanFactory;